Appearance

 .pb.gzformat and ONNX for browser inference - Built on top of maia-individual training code

-Connection to other projects: The .onnx exports from this pipeline are directly used in play-lc0 as the "Maia 2200 Hunter" network — a personalized chess engine trained on Hunter's own games.
+Connection to other projects: The .onnx exports from this pipeline are directly used in play-lc0 as the "Maia 2200 Hunter" network — a personalized chess engine trained on my own games.

 2. Research & Design Rationale